aldeed/meteor-console-me/README.md

 ConsoleMe
 =========================

 A Meteor package that grabs all server calls to `console.log` and displays them on all subscribed client consoles as well.
 Useful for debugging test apps running on a remote server.
-This could be insecure, so don't enable this on a production app.
+This could be insecure, so don't enable this on a production app unless you know what you're doing.

 ## Installation